Assitan-h/Vestiairecollective_Secondhand_Luxurybrand/README.md

-# Second Hand Luxury Market Data Pipeline - GCP Batch Processing
+# Second Hand Luxury Market Data Pipeline
 This project demonstrates the second hand luxury market trend analysis pipeline using Google Cloud Platform (GCP).

-It processes and analyzes second hand luxury product sales data to uncover insights such as top-selling brands, seasonality patterns, and regional demand.
+It processes and analyzes second hand luxury product sales data to uncover insights such as Seller Distribution by Country, Average Brand Price and so on.
 The entire pipeline is developed using Batch Processing with Apache Spark on Dataproc, Workflow Orchestration with Apache Airflow (Cloud Composer), and Data Warehousing with BigQuery.
-The project is fully automated using Terraform (Infrastructure as Code).
+Some part of the project is automated using Terraform (Infrastructure as Code).

 This project is the final part of this Zoomcamp: https://github.com/DataTalksClub/data-engineering-zoomcamp